jes/scamp-cpu/doc/COMPILER.md

 # Compiler

+The language is called SLANG but I haven't quite worked out what it stands for yet, other than "SCAMP Language".

-The `compiler/` directory contains a primitive compiler.
-The code it generates is trash and it probably has lots of bugs, but it can successfully compile at least *some* programs.
+`compiler/slangc` contains a Perl implementation of a SLANG compiler.
+The code it generates is not great, but `peepopt` cleans it up quite a lot.

 ## Design goals